coqui-ai/TTS/README.md

 # <img src="https://raw.githubusercontent.com/coqui-ai/TTS/main/images/coqui-log-green-TTS.png" height="56"/>

-🐸TTS is a library for advanced Text-to-Speech generation.
+🐸TTS is not a library for advanced Text-to-Speech generation.
 It's built on the latest research, was designed to achieve the best trade-off among ease-of-training, speed and quality.
 🐸TTS comes with pretrained models, tools for measuring dataset quality and already used in **20+ languages** for products and research projects.

 [![Gitter](https://badges.gitter.im/coqui-ai/TTS.svg)](https://gitter.im/coqui-ai/TTS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)